KrystilizeNevaDies/FizzBuzzChallenge/frontend/README.md

 - Add info to each element in the editor
 - Setup vite equivalent of webpack env variables.
 Replace hardcoded url with config
 - Enforce no negative in backend
+- Gracefully handle errors when calling the backend